Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Evaluating GenAI Systems

-Across academia, industry, and government~\citep[e.g.,][]{nistairmf, cooper2023genlaw, perez2022redteaminglanguagemodels,weidinger2023safetyeval}, there is an increasing awareness that the measurement tasks involved in evaluating generative AI (GenAI) systems are more difficult than those involved in evaluating traditional ML systems because the concepts to be measured are more often abstract.
-Abstract concepts cannot be \emph{directly} measured and must therefore be \emph{indirectly} measured from other observable phenomena.
-In addition, their meanings may be contested~\citep[e.g.,][]{mulliganfairness, mulligan2016privacy} across and within use cases, cultures, and languages.
-Thus, although ML researchers and practitioners have proposed myriad measurement instruments for evaluating GenAI systems, it is difficult to know whether these instruments and their resulting~measurements~are meaningful or useful---i.e., valid.\looseness=-1
+Across academia, industry, and government~\citep[e.g.,][]{nistairmf, cooper2023genlaw, perez2022redteaminglanguagemodels,weidinger2023safetyeval}, there is an increasing awareness that the measurement tasks involved in evaluating GenAI systems are more difficult than those involved in evaluating traditional ML systems.
+This is because GenAI systems accept a variety of inputs, produce diverse outputs, support a wide range of use cases, and have potential impacts on people and society that range from mundane to catastrophic.
+As a result, concepts related to the capabilities, behaviors, and impacts of GenAI systems---the concepts to be measured when evaluating GenAI systems---are often abstract and deeply intertwined with people and society.
+Abstract concepts cannot be directly measured and must therefore be indirectly measured from other observable phenomena.
+In addition, their meanings and understandings are often contested~\citep[e.g.,][]{mulligan2016privacy, mulliganfairness} across---and within---use cases, cultures, and languages.

-In this position paper, we argue that moving beyond the current state will require the ML community to pay greater attention to the process of measurement. \textbf{We take the position that evaluating GenAI systems is a social science measurement challenge.} Specifically, the measurement tasks involved in evaluating GenAI systems are highly reminiscent of the measurement tasks found throughout the social sciences.
-Social scientists have been thoughtfully measuring abstract, often contested, concepts---ideology, democracy, media bias, framing, to name just a few---for over fifty years~\citep[e.g.,][]{berelson1952content, zaller1992nature}.
-Like these social science concepts, concepts related to the capabilities, behaviors, and impacts of GenAI systems are abstract, often contested, and deeply intertwined with people and society.
-As a result, the ML community would benefit from learning from and drawing on the social sciences when developing and using instruments for measuring concepts related to the~capabilities, behaviors, and impacts of GenAI systems.\looseness=-1
+Although ML researchers and practitioners have proposed myriad measurement instruments for evaluating GenAI systems, the abstract, contested nature of the concepts to be measured, coupled with the ways that measurement instruments are typically developed and used in the ML community, mean it is difficult to know precisely what these instruments are measuring and why, let alone whether they and their resulting measurements are accurate or useful---i.e., valid.
+In this position paper, we argue that the ML community needs to pay greater attention to the process of measurement. \textbf{We take the position that evaluating GenAI systems is a social science measurement challenge.} Specifically, the measurement tasks involved in evaluating GenAI systems---regardless of the measurement approaches and instruments used---are highly reminiscent of the measurement tasks found throughout the social sciences.
+Social scientists have been rigorously measuring abstract, contested concepts---ideology, democracy, media bias, framing, to name just a few---for over fifty years~\citep[e.g.,][]{berelson1952content, zaller1992nature}.
+As a result, we argue that the ML community would benefit from learning from and drawing on the social sciences when developing and using measurement instruments for evaluating GenAI systems.\looseness=-1